javecilla/javecilla/README.md

 ---

-### About Me
+### About Me -->

-I am Jerome (Javecilla).
+Hi im Jerome.
 My primary tech stack consists of **Laravel, Vue/React, and PostgreSQL**.
 While I am deeply passionate about web development, my long-term focus has shifted towards **AI, LLM, and Agent systems**, specifically integrating these AI-powered capabilities into every web application I build.

 In recent months, I have been concentrating on **System and Agent architecture design** alongside exploring practical application scenarios to bring the 'AI Predicting the Future' vision to life.